-- While the flash is recycling, "\$\frac{4}{5}\text{ buSY}"\$ is displayed in the viewfinder, and a picture cannot be taken.
+While the flash is recycling, "buSY" is displayed in the viewfinder and on the LCD panel, and a picture cannot be taken.
 Take the picture after this display turns off.
-During Live View shooting, "BUSY" is displayed on the LCD monitor, and you cannot view the subject. - During Live View shooting, One-Shot AF will apply (p.91).
+During Live View shooting, "BUSY" is displayed on the LCD monitor, and you cannot view the subject.